Z30G0D/recollect/README.md

 # recollect
-Recollect is a CLI tool that helps you remember which software exists on your machine
+Recollect is an LLM based CLI tool that helps you remember which software exists on your machine